AshiJoshi/guide/src/pages/html/elements/article-tag/index.md

 The `<article>` tag represents self-contained content in a document.
 The article should be independent from the rest of page, intended to be distributable and reusable.

+The `<article>` must make sense on it's own.
+Also, it must be possible to interpret it independantly from the website it is taken from.

 The `<article>` tag was added in HTML5 and is supported by major browsers.

+It can be used for various purposes like News Stories on website, Blog Posts, etc.

 ### Example
 Here is an example of how to use article tag in webpage: